CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/Gettingstarteddev.md

 ## Getting Started with Lab

-Welcome to **Microsoft Dev Box for Developers**!
-We've created a streamlined environment for you to explore and configure Azure Dev Box services.
+Welcome to **Microsoft Dev Box for Developers!** We've created a streamlined environment for you to explore and configure Azure Dev Box services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment